gagansk/curator-doc/docs/source/api.rst

           cd ../..

-      If you would like to build CRD from scratch or you made changes to the apis/report source code, then follow the below steps:
+      If you would like to build CRD from scratch or you made changes to the apis/report source code, then follow the following steps:

       .. code:: shell